martinarielriveros/apitest/README.md

 # Github upload and Render deploy

-Here i found no problems after taking into account issue stated above about the file size to perform one particular function.
+Here i found no problems after taking into account issue stated above about the file size to run one particular function.
 To be more clear about what it is done and future modifications on repository, i divided the project in two.

 - [First](https://github.com/martinarielriveros/apitest) repository has just what is needed for Render to work.
 - [Second](https://github.com/martinarielriveros/PI_MLops) repository is a copy of that one, **plus** all ETL/EDA, original files, and other resorces.